 - Ground Black Pepper

 - Salmon - Comes in many sizes, shapes, and grades.
 Fresh salmon is my favorite and you should be able to find it from 8 ounce cuts up to a pound.
-Frozen works just a well, but make sure to thaw it for 2 days in the refrigerator before you cook it.
+Frozen works just as well, but make sure to thaw it for 2 days in the refrigerator before you cook it.

-- Tamari Soy (Gluten Free, Low Carb, and Keto) - Use regular soy sauce or Coconut Aminos (a gluten free low carb keto soy sauce substitute)
+- Tamari Soy (Gluten-Free, Low Carb, and Keto) - Use regular soy sauce or Coconut Aminos (a gluten-free low carb keto soy sauce substitute)